1. What Zispin SolTab is and what it is used for

 - if you are a young adult.
 Information from clinical trials has shown an increased risk of suicidal behaviour in adults aged less than 25 years with psychiatric conditions who were treated with an antidepressant.

 - If you have thoughts of harming or killing yourself at any time, contact your doctor or go to a hospital straightaway.

 You may find it helpful to tell a relative or close friend that you are depressed, and ask them to read this leaflet.
 You might ask them to tell you if they think your depression is getting worse, or if they are worried about changes in your behaviour.

 - if you have, or have ever had one of the following conditions.

 - Tell your doctor about these conditions before taking Zispin SolTab, if not done previously

-(epilepsy).
-If you develop seizures or your seizures become more frequent, stop taking Zispin SolTab and contact
+- seizures (epilepsy).
+If you develop seizures or your seizures become more frequent, stop taking Zispin SolTab and contact your doctor immediately;

 - kidney disease;